 Solid financial position

-The Bank’s CET1 ratio stood at 17.0% at 30 June 2022 and shareholders’ equity amounted to CHF 3.5bn, attesting to BCV’s financial solidity.
-Within the last 12 months, Standard & Poor's has once again reaffirmed its AA rating for BCV with a stable outlook, and Moody's has maintained its Aa2 rating, also with a stable outlook.
+The Bank’s CET1 ratio stood at 17.5% at 30 June 2023 and shareholders’ equity amounted to CHF 3.6bn, attesting to BCV’s financial solidity.
+Standard & Poor's has once again reaffirmed its AA rating for BCV with a stable outlook, and Moody's has maintained its Aa2 rating, also with a stable outlook.

 BCV’s longstanding commitment to sustainable economic development is reflected in the Bank’s ESG scores.
-In June, MSCI upgraded the Bank’s ESG rating to AA, the agency’s second-highest rating, placing BCV in the “Leader” category.
+MSCI has given the Bank an ESG rating of AA, the agency’s second-highest score, placing BCV in the “Leader” category.
 Ethos has reaffirmed the Bank’s A– rating, the second-highest score.
 In addition, CDP included BCV in its “Leadership” category in 2022 based on the Bank’s rating of A–, which is also the organization’s second-highest score.

-Peter Ochsner, a member of BCV’s Board of Directors appointed by the Vaud Cantonal Government and the chair of the Audit and Risk Committee, has decided to step down from the Board on 30 June 2023 after seven years of service.
+Peter Ochsner, a member of BCV’s Board of Directors appointed by the Vaud Cantonal Government and the chair of the Audit and Risk Committee, stepped down from the Board on 30 June 2023 after seven years of service.
 The Bank would like to express its warmest thanks to Mr. Ochsner for his significant contributions as a member of the Board.
 On 1 July 2023, Mr. Ochsner was succeeded on the Board and the Audit and Risk Committee by Stefan Fuchs, who was appointed by the Vaud Cantonal Government.
 Mr. Fuchs worked for over 35 years first for the auditing and consulting firm Andersen and then for Ernst & Young (EY) following the merger of those two firms in 2002.
 Over the course of his career, Mr. Fuchs has acquired extensive experience and has served in various audit-related executive functions.

 Banque Cantonale Vaudoise – Contacts